 Taking Courses at Booth

 If you are not a current University of Chicago student, enrollment is possible through the Graham School of General Studies.
-If you are Booth alumni, you can take up to three free Booth courses--click on the Post-Grad (Alumni) menu link at left.
+Booth alumni can take up 300 units tuition-free at any time after graduation.
+Click on the Post-Grad (Alumni) menu link at left.

-In registering for a Chicago Booth course, non-Booth students are subject to Booth academic policies, including the Standards of Scholarship and Professionalism and the Student Honor Code.
-Students are also subject to the regulations, policies, and procedures for Booth students, including but not limited to academic integrity and registration policies.
+In registering for a Chicago Booth course, you are subject to Booth academic policies, including the Standards of Scholarship and Professionalism and the Student Honor Code.
+You are also subject to the regulations, policies, and procedures for Booth students, including but not limited to academic integrity and registration policies.